 Resources

 One of the most important missions of the Nature Crime Alliance is to improve coherence and enhance intelligence and information sharing between stakeholders.
-Over the last year the Alliance Secretariat has been working on enhancing its dot-connecting capabilities by developing and scoping a range of specialised tools designed to streamline collaboration and information sharing among stakeholders involved in combating wildlife crime.
-These resources were conceptualised together with members to address specific needs outlined during consultations with different actors within the community, and would be part of the services the Alliance offers to its members.
+Over the last year the Alliance Secretariat has been working on enhancing its dot-connecting capabilities by developing and scoping a range of specialised tools designed to streamline collaboration and information sharing among stakeholders involved in combating nature crime.
+These resources were conceptualised together with members to address specific needs outlined during consultations with different actors within the community, and would be part of the services the Alliance offers to its members and partners.

 Knowledge building